 Adults and children >1 year: Apply 1 drop every 2 hours in the affected eye(s) while awake, up to 8 times on Day 1.
 Apply 1 drop 2-4 times a day in the affected eye(s) while awake on Days 2-7.

-What should I avoid while taking Zymaxid?Do not wear contact lenses during therapy with Zymaxid.
+Do not wear contact lenses during the course of therapy with Zymaxid.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.